$\texttt{BATCLIP}$: Bimodal Online Test-Time Adaptation for CLIP: Proposed Methodology

 The comprehensive analysis in Section \ref{analysis} reveals that the zero-shot vision encoder $f_{vis}$ of CLIP is very sensitive to image corruption with increasing severity.
 Similarly, the performance of the text encoder $f_{txt}$ is invariant to the different text prompt templates and is also impractical to tune at test-time.
-Therefore, for effective adaptation, both the image and text features of CLIP need to be \textit{adapted} to the incoming domain of test batches.
-We illustrate our proposed framework, \framework, in Figure \ref{fig:framework}.
+Therefore, for effective adaptation, both the image and text encoders of CLIP need to be \textit{adapted} to the incoming domain of test batches to focus on \textit{achieving strong image-text alignment and feature separability}.
+We illustrate $\framework$ in Figure \ref{fig:framework}.

 \textbf{From unimodal adaptation to bimodal adaptation.} The goal of TTA is to enhance a model's performance in the current domain to ensure accurate predictions.
 To handle the complexities of CLIP adaptation to a specific domain of image corruption, we dissect our analysis of each encoder's adaptation.
 Consider the \textit{unimodal} adaptation of the vision encoder $f_{vis}$ via entropy minimization \cite{wang2020tent}.
 While the image features are adjusted for a specific test batch and domain, the text features remain fixed, still being optimized for the data from CLIP pre-training, as seen in Figure \ref{fig:framework} (top row).
 Likewise, if only the text encoder $f_{txt}$ is updated in this manner, the generated text features may not align properly with the distribution of the incoming data, potentially causing misalignment between the image and text features, missing in the ideas of TPT \cite{shu2022test} and VTE \cite{dobler2024lost}.